-Brawl Erupts At Toronto Pizza Parlor [Viral Video]
+Brawl Erupts At Toronto Pizza Parlor [Video]

 — Metro News Canada (@MetroNewsCanada) July 15, 2017

-Toronto police arriving on the scene charged one person with public intoxication, but none of the people in the restaurant who participated in the fight were detained on criminal charges.
+Toronto police arrived on the scene and charged one person with public intoxication, but none of the people in the restaurant who participated in the fight were detained on criminal charges.

-Cops say about 10 people were involved the scuffle, many of whom were intoxicated, according to a police spokeswoman.
+Police say about 10 people were involved in the scuffle, many of whom were intoxicated, according to a police spokeswoman.

 See also: